River City Rescue Mission halts services due to COVID-19 exposure - The Vicksburg Post

 River City Rescue Mission announced Tuesday afternoon it was shutting down all operations temporarily due to COVID-19 exposure.

 “We discovered that some of our clients were exposed to COVID.
-With that said, we have decided to close our Thrift Store and quarantine the clients and staff until further notice,” the mission located on Washington Street said in a post on social media.
-“We will also be unable to feed the public our daily meals until everyone has tested negative for the virus.
-We apologize for any inconvenience this may cause.”
+With that said, we have decided to close our Thrift Store and quarantine the clients and staff until further notice,” the staff of the mission located on Washington Street said in a post on social media.
+“We will also be unable to feed the public our daily meals until everyone has tested negative for the virus.”

 You Might Like

-Readers once again Chaney as Vicksburg’s best dentist once again
+Readers choose Chaney as Vicksburg’s best dentist once again

 For nearly a decade — and likely far longer — Dr. Martin Chaney has been considered among the best dentists... read more